Yazidn/snippet-cli/README.md

 # snippet-cli
-An entry based journaling application for your console/terminal built in [Deno](https://deno.land).
+An entry based journaling application for your terminal built in [Deno](https://deno.land).

 ## Installation
 1. You will need [Deno](https://deno.land) to install and run snippet.